ComaToastUK/CV/README.md

 #### www.github.com/comatoastuk
 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [LinkedIn](http://www.linkedin.com/in/jamesstubbs1)

 A junior software developer with full-stack open source experience.
 Having worked on collaborative projects with other junior developers at Makers Academy, I've built a well rounded knowledge enabling me to contribute effectively as part of a multi disciplinary team.
-Having worked with developers from a recruitment standpoint for the past few years I have become passionate about the industry and am now looking to secure my first position as a junior developer making best use of my experience with Ruby & Javascript, in an Agile environment.
+Having worked with developers from a recruitment standpoint for the past few years I have become passionate about the industry and am now looking to secure my first position as a junior developer making best use of my foundation in Agile development.
+I am currently open to working with all technologies though currently I'm strongest working with Ruby and Javascript.
+Please feel free to look at any code examples on my Github (recent is better) and get in contact for a chat!

 ## Skills